typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 accepting all inputs defined in its metadata file, along with some basic typing.
 You may notice that for each major version, a separate class exists.
 It's because it's assumed [Semantic Versioning](https://semver.org/) is used to version the actions, as [recommended by GitHub](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-tags-for-release-management).
-Each new major version means a breaking change, and it usually means that the Kotlin wrapper for the action needs a breaking change as well.
+Each new major version means a breaking change, and it usually means that the Kotlin binding for the action needs a breaking change as well.

 ### Requirements for adding a new action

-An action is eligible to be added to this library (i.e. have its Kotlin wrapper generated and maintained by the library) if the following conditions are fulfilled:
+An action is eligible to be added to this library (i.e. have its Kotlin binding generated and maintained by the library) if the following conditions are fulfilled:

 * follows [Semantic Versioning](https://semver.org/), with exceptions for pre-releases (like `v0.2`)